From COVID to malaria: The potential of mRNA vaccines | DW | 29.07.2021

 The idea is not at all new.

-In 1961, the biologists Sydney Brenner, Francois Jakob and Matthew Meselson discovered that RNA transported genetic information.
+In 1961, the biologists Sydney Brenner, Francois Jacob and Matthew Meselson discovered that RNA transported genetic information.
 They also found that the process could be used to produce proteins in cells.

 But it wasn't until 1989 that virologist Robert Malone managed to demonstrate the process.